alibaba/pipcook/docs/contributing/contribute-a-plugin.md

 # Contribute a Plugin

-Pipcook welcomes developer to contribute plugins for us to extend the functions of Pipcook.
+Pipcook welcomes developers to contribute plugins for us to extend the functions of Pipcook.
 This document describes how to develop a plugin.
 The content involved in this article is just a few suggestions, the specific plugin can run successfully in Pipcook as long as it meets our plugin prototype specifications.

 We strongly recommend that you first understand the [plugin specification](../spec/plugin.md) that we define.
 Only plugins that meet the interface that we define can be accepted.